jamesarems/nxone/README.md

 We can install Lizardfs rather than using glusterFS .
 If you are intrested about LIzardfs then please dont install gluster .

-First install LIzard and continue Step 3.
+First install Step 3 from above and continue here.

 * Step 1a  Install LizardFS master .